4th Royal Lancashire Militia (The Duke of Lancaster's Own Light Infantry): Commanders

-Uniforms & Insignia
+Uniforms and insignia

 The uniform of the Royal Lancashire Militia was scarlet with the blue facings appropriate to 'Royal' regiments.
 The ORs' jackets of the shortlived 3rd Supplementary Militia of 1797–98 had the lace button loops arranged in threes (denoting the 3rd Regiment, as in the Brigade of Guards), while the officers' buttons had the inscription '3' over '3 * L' over 'S' within an eight-rayed Garter star.
 When the regiment briefly became the 4th RLM in 1799 this design changed to '4' over 'R * L' and the Garter star was surmounted by a crown.